moruch4nn/SQLow-for-golang/README.md

 # sqlow
+#It is currently incomplete and will not work perfectly.
-You can operate SQL operations in Golang easily and without syntax mistakes.
+Sqlow makes SQL operations in Golang easy and syntactically error-free.